Do you look at yourself in photos then cringe......?? 😬

 You may also want a little gap if possible between the body and the elbow.
 Bend the elbow too.

-This helps keep the arms in the shot and the horizontal line it creates is parallel (almost) with the bottom of the frame.
-On occasion some might say this is a "defensive" pose but that depends on the accompanying facial expression.
-For me its tidy: as long as it suits the shape of the body - doesn't suit everyone.
+This helps keep the arms in the shot.
+Some might say this is a "defensive" pose but that depends on the accompanying facial expression.
+For me its tidy: as long as it suits the shape of the body - it doesn't suit everyone.

 The whole photo shoot experience for many can be a nightmare.

 I know.
 I've had to endure it myself.

 But it really does not have to be that way - it can be fun!
 I tend to have a relaxed approach to headshot and portrait sessions - its a collaboration.
 We chat over ideas.
 We talk over concerns.
 And we pick away at them one by one until we are both happy.

 "Delighted with the results and with Guy's fun, relaxed, professional approach to the photo session on the day."

 "..when the time came for me to get a professional headshot then he was the person I contacted first.
 His experience and encouragement in the lead up and on the day was amazing as I am not a person who likes to be in front of the camera.
 Guy even captured photos of me smiling which is rare! "

 So to help this the next blog will be looking at how to manage your anxiety, nerves and confidence before your next Headshot or Portrait Photoshoot.